The Immune System

 Given the latent onset of symptoms, which themselves are indistinguishable from common ailments, one may not expect prevention and containment to be a reliable strategy on an individual level.
 We should make every effort to prevent the spread of the virus.
 We should also prepare ourselves and our loved ones for the possibility of contracting the virus.
 You will likely not know when you have contracted the virus and by the time you begin to suspect having it you will already be late to the fight.
 Your best bet for overcoming the virus is to strengthen your immune system ahead of time so it is in top form if/when the virus shows up in your life.

-Note the Canadian and UK statements above include the idea that we can overcome the disease using our body’s own defenses, and that of us do overcome it naturally.
+Note the Canadian and UK statements above include the idea that we can overcome the disease using our body’s own defenses, and that most of us will overcome it naturally.
 Our immune system is our best defense against the virus.
 This is why the elderly and sick are the most vulnerable.
 If you are sick, or old, or both, it is likely that your immune system is compromised and this can lead to COVID-19 being fatal.
 This is also true for all diseases, including the common cold.

 The idea that our body’s natural defenses can overcome COVID-19 is encouraging since we do not know if and when effective and affordable solutions will become available.
 Zen Haus has always maintained that we can get the most benefit from nutrition by taking an eastern view of medicine.
 The eastern view says the body is the best at protecting and healing itself and so, with respect to the virus threat, supporting the body’s own defence and healing processes should be the top priority.
 This view agrees with the statements by the Canadian and UK health authorities.